RxScala/RxScala.github.io/README.md

-## Page visitors

-This repo contains the source for the website [rxscala.github.io](http://rxscala.github.io/).
+This repo used to contain the source for RxScala's website [rxscala.github.io](http://rxscala.github.io/).

-## Page maintainers

-To build the website, run `jekyll build` in the `RxScala.github.io` directory.

-On a Fedora 19 machine, `gem` was already installed, but to get `jekyll`, the following commands were necessary:

-    sudo yum install -y ruby-devel
-    gem install json_pure
-    gem install jekyll
+The new website for RxScala now is at [http://reactivex.io/rxscala/](http://reactivex.io/rxscala/), and its source is at [https://github.com/ReactiveX/reactivex.github.io](https://github.com/ReactiveX/reactivex.github.io).